cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > !include ../examples/montecarlo.py
 > ```

-- [ ] TODO: Shannon, Drawing
+- [ ] TODO: Open, Drawing

 - [ ] TODO: Open, HOW AND WHY DO WE NEED MULTIPLE COMPUTERS

 ### Program

-- [ ] TODO: Shannon, PI Montecarlo
+- [ ] TODO: Open, PI Montecarlo

-- [ ] TODO: Shannon, Example program to run Montecarlo on multiple hosts
+- [ ] TODO: Open, Example program to run Montecarlo on multiple hosts

-- [ ] TODO: Shannon, Benchmarking of the code
+- [ ] TODO: Open, Benchmarking of the code

 Use for benchmarking
 * cloudmesh.common (not thread-safe, but still can be used, research how to